oxdev03/remnote-focus-timer/README.md

 # RemNote Focus Timer

-A simple countdown timer for RemNote flashcards that helps you stay focused during review sessions.
+A simple countdown timer for RemNote flashcards that helps you stay focused during review sessions and stop procrastinating by gamifying faster recalls.

-**Reasons why you need this:**
-- Stop procrastinating
-- Gameify faster recalls

 ## Features

 - 🎯 **Card-specific timer**: Uses the RemNote repetition history for the card to calculate target times
 - ⏱️ **Smart countdown**: Shows time remaining based on your average performance
 - 🎨 **Visual feedback**: Green → Orange → Red as time runs out and shows your response time
+- 🎮 **Gamification**: Turn review sessions into a focused challenge against your own times

 ## How it works